 Internships at Cal U

-At Cal U, internships are designed to give students an edge in the job market with real-world experiences that go beyond the classroom.
+At California University, internships are designed to give students an edge in the job market with real-world experiences that go beyond the classroom.
 Internships are for-credit academic courses, supervised by a faculty member.
 Employers benefit by having a source of motivated pre-professionals with new perspectives and fresh ideas.

 An internship is a for-credit academic course that is supervised by a faculty member.
 Internships give you an edge in the job market and prepare you for the workforce.
 They build resumes while exposing you to real-world problems and issues.
 Internships also allow you to "test-drive" a career and cultivate flexibility and creativity, and help you gain confidence.
 Learn the Step by Step Process for finding an internship.